TeamPiped/documentation/content/docs/self-hosting/index.md

 Then, run `./configure-instance.sh` and fill in the hostnames when asked.
 Choose `caddy` as the reverse proxy when asked.

-Now, create A records to your server's public IP with the hostnames you had filled in above.
+Now, create `A` (and `AAAA`) records to your server's public IP with the hostnames you had filled in above.

 Finally, run `docker-compose up -d` and you're done!